alexcpn/alexcpn.github.io/html/NN/ml/7_neuralnetworkimpementation.md

-# The Mathematical Intuition Behind Deep Learning
+# The Maths of Deep Learning

 Alex Punnen \
 &copy; All Rights Reserved

-## A Simple NeuralNet with  Back Propagation
+## Neural Network Implementation

 With the derivative of the Cost function derived from the last chapter, we can code the network